tensorflow/docs/site/en/api_docs/python/tf/keras/layers/InputSpec.md

 </td>
 <td>
 Shape tuple, expected shape of the input
 (may include None for unchecked axes).
+Includes the batch size.
 </td>
 </tr><tr>
 <td>